sriharsha0806/jekyll-now/about.md

 permalink: /about/
 ---

-I’m a second year undergraduate student currently studying at UCLA.
-I’m majoring in computer science while also pursuing a minor in Bioinformatics.
-I’ve had two research internships in my career, one at Boston University and one at the U.S Naval Research Laboratory in Washington D.C.
+I’m have completed my graduation from Florida Institute of Technology.
+I majored in Electrical Engineering with specialization in signal processing.
+I’ve had two research internships in my career, one at Bhabha Atomic Research Center and one at the Satish Dhawan Space Research Center.

-I’m passionate about applying my knowledge of computer science and machine learning to areas in healthcare where we can really engineer better solutions for helping doctors and taking care of patients.

-For information about side projects I’ve done (neural nets, reinforcement learning, Kaggle stuff, sports, etc), check out my github. !

-### More Information

-A place to include any other types of information that you'd like to include about yourself.
+During my undergraduation, I worked on a student satellite project.
+For further information about the project check out the follwoing link [Link Text](http://parikshit.org/)

+I am actively looking for opportunities in the field of Neuromorphic Computing.

 ### Contact me